George Beel

 George Beel (26 February 1900 – 30 December 1980) was a professional footballer who played as a centre forward.
-He is regarded as the best centre forward in Burnley's history and holds their records for the most number of goals in a season and the highest number of league goals ever.
+He holds Burnley's records for both the most league goals in a single season and the highest number of goals for the club.

 During the First World War, Beel was based in Blackpool and would regularly play for the club in the Wartime league.
 During this period, he caught the attention of Manchester United and in 1919 they offered him a trial.
 He was not offered a contract and returned home to play for Lincoln City in October the same year.
 He scored 6 goals in 23 league games who then moved to South Wales after signing for Merthyr Town.
 He scored 22 goals in 54 appearances over two years in the newly formed Third Division South before crossing the border back to England, signing for newly promoted Chesterfield.
-Chesterfield scored 68 goals in 1922-23, finishing fourth in their debut season, with Beel finishing joint top scorer in the third division north league with 23 goals in 35 games.
-Many first division scouts watched the Spireites, all interested in Beel.
+Chesterfield scored 68 goals in 1922–23, finishing fourth in their debut season, with Beel finishing joint top scorer in the Third Division North with 23 goals in 35 games.
+Many First Division scouts watched Chesterfield matches, all interested in Beel.
 Burnley made their move and signed him in 1923, in time for him to play in the last game of the season.
 Here he would spend nine years, going onto score 188 goals in 337 appearances in all competitions for the Clarets.
 In six of those seasons, he would finish as the club's top scorer.

 He scored 19 league goals in his first season, then scored 24 over the next two seasons before having his best spell.
-He found the net 24 times in the 1926-27 season and then the 1927-28 season saw Beel score 35 goals in 39 appearances, a club record for most goals in a season that still remains today.
-The next season he hit 30 goals in 41 matches, however the goals dried up in the 1929-30 season, managing only 10 in 33 games as Burnley suffered relegation.
+He found the net 24 times in the 1926–27 season and then the 1927–28 season saw Beel score 35 goals in 39 appearances, a club record for most goals in a season that still remains today.
+The next season he hit 30 goals in 41 matches, however the goals dried up in the 1929–30 season, managing only 10 in 33 games as Burnley suffered relegation.